 Sponsored Content: White Paper Development Pitfalls

-To help companies use White Paper as a marketing tool, JWN identified some common White Paper development pitfalls:
+To help companies utilize White Paper as a marketing tool, JWN identified some common White Paper development pitfalls:

 - Too much product / vendor bias: A White Paper is not a sales pitch.
 The purpose of a White Paper is to educate not to sell.
 White Papers that are written by internal resources tend to be too biased toward the vendor to be effective